What Does a Dispensary Owner Actually Take Home in 2026?

 The most dangerous mistake a prospective dispensary owner can make is conflating revenue with personal income.
 These are three entirely different numbers, connected by a chain of deductions that can be brutally efficient at consuming cash.

-Profit is what remains after all costs are subtracted from revenue.
-At the gross profit level, a dispensary with $4 million in revenue and a 50% gross margin retains $2 million.
-After operating expenses of $1.5 million to $1.7 million (including labor, rent, compliance, marketing, and all other overhead), the dispensary might show EBITDA of $300,000 to $500,000, an 8% to 12% EBITDA margin.
-After 280E-adjusted taxes, that EBITDA can be reduced by 50% to 70%, leaving after-tax cash flow of $100,000 to $250,000.
+Profit is what remains after all costs are subtracted.
+At the gross profit level, a dispensary with $4 million in revenue and a 50 percent gross margin retains $2 million.
+After operating expenses of $1.5 million to $1.7 million (labor, rent, compliance, marketing, all other overhead), the dispensary might show EBITDA of $300,000 to $500,000, an 8 to 12 percent EBITDA margin.
+After 280E-adjusted taxes, that EBITDA can be reduced by 50 to 70 percent, leaving after-tax cash flow of $100,000 to $250,000.

-This cascading math is the reason that a $4 million dispensary does not produce a $400,000 owner salary.
+This cascading math is the reason a $4 million dispensary does not produce a $400,000 owner salary.
 It is also the reason that two dispensaries with identical revenue can produce wildly different owner incomes depending on gross margin, operating efficiency, tax strategy, and capital structure.

 To illustrate the path from revenue to owner income, consider two scenarios that represent the range of outcomes I see among single-store dispensary clients.

 Scenario A: Competitive market, average execution.
 This dispensary operates in a mature adult-use market (think Colorado, Michigan, or Oregon) with significant competition and price pressure.
-Annual revenue is $3.5 million.
-Gross margin is 44%, producing gross profit of $1,540,000.
-Total operating expenses run $1,330,000, which breaks down roughly as follows: labor at 24% of revenue ($840,000), occupancy at 10% ($350,000), compliance and regulatory at 4% ($140,000).
-EBITDA is $210,000, a 6% margin.
+Annual revenue is $3 million.
+Gross margin is 42 percent, producing gross profit of $1,260,000.
+Total operating expenses run $1,150,000, broken down roughly as follows: labor at 25 percent of revenue ($750,000), occupancy at 10 percent ($300,000), compliance and regulatory at 4 percent ($120,000).
+EBITDA is $110,000, a 4 percent margin.

 Scenario B: Favorable market, strong execution.
 This dispensary operates in a limited-license or emerging market (think New Jersey, Missouri, or Connecticut) with less competition and better pricing dynamics.
 Annual revenue is $5.5 million.
-Gross margin is 52%, producing gross profit of $2,860,000.
-Total operating expenses run $1,870,000: labor at 20% ($1,100,000), occupancy at 8% ($440,000), compliance at 3% ($165,000), and other overhead of $165,000.
-EBITDA is $990,000, an 18% margin.
+Gross margin is 52 percent, producing gross profit of $2,860,000.
+Total operating expenses run $1,870,000: labor at 20 percent ($1,100,000), occupancy at 8 percent ($440,000), compliance at 3 percent ($165,000), and other overhead of $165,000.
+EBITDA is $990,000, an 18 percent margin.

 Under 280E, federal taxable income is $2,860,000 (the gross profit).
-Federal tax at 21% is approximately $601,000.
-State income taxes (assuming a state that does not conform to 280E, allowing operating expense deductions at the state level) might add $50,000 to $80,000.
+Federal tax at 21 percent is approximately $601,000.
+State income taxes (assuming a state that decoupled from 280E and allows operating expense deductions at the state level, like New York or several others) might add $50,000 to $80,000.
 Total tax burden is approximately $660,000 to $680,000.
 After-tax cash flow is approximately $310,000 to $330,000.

 I cannot overstate the impact of 280E on dispensary owner income.
-It is the single factor that transforms what would be a moderately profitable small business into a marginally profitable or unprofitable one, and it is the reason that comparing dispensary economics to conventional retail is fundamentally misleading without adjustment.
+It is the single factor that transforms what would be a moderately profitable small business into a marginally profitable or unprofitable one, and it is the reason comparing dispensary economics to conventional retail is fundamentally misleading without adjustment.

 Consider a simplified comparison.
-Two retail businesses each generate $4 million in revenue, 50% gross margin ($2 million gross profit), and $1.6 million in operating expenses, producing $400,000 in pre-tax income.
-The conventional retailer pays federal income tax on $400,000 at 21%, or $84,000, leaving $316,000 after federal tax.
-The cannabis dispensary pays federal income tax on $2,000,000 (the full gross profit, since operating expenses are non-deductible under 280E) at 21%, or $420,000.
+Two retail businesses each generate $4 million in revenue, 50 percent gross margin ($2 million gross profit), and $1.6 million in operating expenses, producing $400,000 in pre-tax income.
+The conventional retailer pays federal income tax on $400,000 at 21 percent, or $84,000, leaving $316,000 after federal tax.
+The cannabis dispensary pays federal income tax on $2,000,000 (the full gross profit, since operating expenses are non-deductible under 280E) at 21 percent, or $420,000.
 The dispensary's tax bill exceeds its pre-tax income by $20,000.
 The owner of the conventional business takes home over $300,000.
-The owner of the dispensary takes home zero and owes $20,000 more in taxes than the business earned.
+The owner of the dispensary takes home zero and owes $20,000 more in tax than the business actually earned.

-This example is only slightly exaggerated.
-For dispensaries operating in the 5% to 10% EBITDA margin range, 280E routinely produces situations where the tax bill consumes 100% or more of pre-tax income.
-The owners who navigate this successfully are those who engage in aggressive but legally supportable COGS allocation strategies, maximize the deductions available within the COGS framework under IRC Sections 471 and 263A, operate in states that do not conform to 280E for state tax purposes (allowing state-level operating expense deductions), and structure their entities and compensation arrangements to minimize the 280E impact through legitimate planning.
+The owners who navigate 280E successfully today are those who engage in aggressive but legally supportable COGS allocation strategies (see our dispensary 280E retail COGS allocation guide), maximize the deductions available within the COGS framework under IRC Section 471, operate in states that do not conform to 280E for state tax purposes (allowing state-level operating expense deductions), and structure their entities and compensation arrangements to minimize the 280E impact through legitimate planning.
 A dispensary owner whose CPA is not a cannabis 280E specialist is almost certainly overpaying federal taxes by tens of thousands of dollars annually.

 How Do Single-Location vs. Multi-Location Economics Differ?